profsmith89/ctps/_sources/chap12.md

 factorial_of_4 = 4 * factorial_of_3
 ```

-Using this idea, let's assume we have a function `factorial` that takes a single input parameter `n` and returns its factorial value, then the following equality would be true for any positive integer:[^fn9]
+Using this idea, let's assume we have a function `factorial` that takes a single input parameter `n` and returns its factorial value.
+Then the following equality would be true for any positive integer:[^fn9]

 ```{code-block} python
 factorial(n) == n * factorial(n - 1)